TheWorldSim/world-sim-data/README.md

 Add more

+### Versioning when correcting function vs data

+Increase the version number if:

+* the data values are changed.
+Wven if it was thought the data was never being used in a simulation this can't be known for certain.
+* the data values are not changed but the meta data was wrong in a way that effects the interpretation of the values.

+Otherwise no need to increase the version number.

 ### Add towards source

 For example: you read an article and extract the data from a graph in the article: